mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 ## SCHC Parameters for Diet-ESP

-A SCHC compressed packet is always in the form:
+The SCHC Payload section of a compressed SCHC packet is always in the form:

 ~~~
 0 1 2 3 4 5 6 7